dynamid/HardenedGolo/README.md

 [ ![Download](https://api.bintray.com/packages/golo-lang/downloads/distributions/images/download.svg) ](https://bintray.com/golo-lang/downloads/distributions/_latestVersion)

 # Golo, a lightweight dynamic language for the JVM.
+# Hardened Golo: Have more confidence in your Golo.

 > The world didn't need another JVM language.
 > So we built yet another one.
 A simple one.